Monday, March 31, 2008

 If Only

-Before I was a wife or a mother, I was a teacher.
+Once upon a time, I was a teacher.
 My kids were inner city little guys, second graders, in a school with a population of mostly minority students.

 In February of my second year there, I began a Black History Month celebration.
 As part of the unit, we researched famous African Americans, read about their accomplishments, discussed what we learned, then wrote up reports to display around the room and in the hallway.